 You won’t find anything like the Fimbulvetr Hikr in your parents’ gear room.
 These strikingly unique snowshoes were released a few years ago out of Norway (Fimbulvetr means “great winter” in Old Norse).
 The goal was to recreate and not simply improve on snowshoe design, and recreate they did.
 Right off the bat, you’ll notice the bright, all-thermoplastic decking, which is a flexible and highly durable material found in things like shock absorbers.
 The floating all-direction hinge is great for agility and these snowshoes are streamlined with limited components (that’s a good thing).
 If one were to dream up a modern snowshoe, this would be it.

 How about the performance of the Fimbulvetr Hikr?
 The large, open design is great for flotation and excels in powder.
 However, the grip is disappointing with only two small claws plus any additional traction provided by the thermoplastic bottom itself.
-And the Hikr has other notable shortcomings: the wide platform had us walking with a funny gait to avoid hitting the snowshoes, the binding straps were long and prone to flopping around while hiking, and the flexible hinge can turn your ankle in uncomfortable directions while traversing steeper slopes.
-It’s worth noting that we tested a previous version of the Hikr, and for winter 2019 Fimbulvetr released the “X” series that includes a modernized binding system with fewer straps.
+And the Hikr has other notable shortcomings: the wide platform had us walking with a funny gait to avoid hitting the snowshoes, the thin lacing in the binding system doesn’t inspire much confidence over the long term, and the flexible hinge can turn your ankle in uncomfortable directions while traversing steeper slopes.
+If you prioritize flotation, the Hikr certainly is a viable option, but we think there are better designs on the market.

 See the Fimbulvetr Hikr X